Minderbinder45/SlackBotRW/README.md

 # SlackBotRW
 SlackBot

-Purpose: Thoe goal of this repository is to create a bot in slack that communicates with the Google Knowledge Graph API
+Purpose: The goal of this repository is to create a bot in slack that communicates with Google Cloud Storage
+         and alerts the team when .csv or JSON files are uploaded

 Execution
   1. Created a Slack appplication with the Slack API and added it to our test workspace